christopheriancarlson/SpecificMutualism/README.md

 # SpecificMutualism
-A place to share code for the specificity and generalism in mutualisms project
+A place to share code for the specificity and generalism in mutualisms project.
+Brief description of included scripts beolw:
 ### Cooperative Stability Analysis
 Code for linear stability analysis, and center manifold theory stability analysis: cooperatively specialized hosts.
 ### Antagonistic Stability Analysis